-Course Description:
+Description and Goals:

-This course aims to familiarize students with six influential thinkers in the history of Western political theory.
-Although this course is not intended to be exhaustive in its scope, the authors we read have made lasting intellectual contributions that continue to exert a lasting impact on contemporary Western political theory and practice.
-The course will engage with the following subjects: absolutism, liberalism, democracy, conservatism, feminism, and black political thought.
-We will examine different conceptions of statecraft, human nature, freedom, revolution, history, equality, social hierarchy, and education.
-The topics covered in this course reflect the political, cultural, economic, and social situations that we find ourselves in, offering us new ways to think about how we experience and understand our everyday lives.
-Thus, our broader goal in this course is to come to think critically about the ways theoretical texts might inform our approach to political life today and help us act accordingly.
+This course aims to familiarize students with six thinkers who are recognized as foundational to the development of political theory.
+It is not intended to be exhaustive in its scope, but each author we read has been central to the traditions that continue to exert a profound impact on contemporary Western political theory and practice.
+Ideologies to be discussed include: absolutism, liberalism, democracy, conservatism, feminism, and black political thought.
+We will also discuss competing conceptions of statecraft, freedom, revolution, history, equality, and education.
+The topics covered in this course constitute, in part, the political, cultural, economic, and social situations that we exist within right now-that is, they help determine how we experience and understand our everyday lives.
+Thus, our broader goal in this course is to come to grips with, at least in some small measure, how we have become what we are and to think critically about the ways theoretical texts might inform our approach to political life today.

-Learning Objectives:

-- i.
-Acquire and hone close-reading skills and apply them to analyze foundational texts - ii.
-Identify and articulate persistent conceptual problems and the different solutions foundational thinkers have offered in response - iii.
-Develop and craft well-structured, thesis-driven argumentative essays based on the assigned readings and lectures - iv.
-Cultivate a broad view of Western political thought and its value for thinking about present day (political) problems

-Required Texts:

-1. Plato.
-Republic (Translated by C.D.C Reeve).
-Publisher: Hackett; ISBN: 9780872207363

-2. John Locke.
-Second Treatise of Government (Edited by C.B.
-McPherson).
-Publisher: Hackett; ISBN: 0915144867

-3. Jean-Jacques Rousseau.
-The Social Contract & Discourses (Translated by G.D.H.
-Cole).
-Publisher: Loki's Publishing; ISBN: 1636000932

-4. Edmund Burke.
-The Portable Edmund Burke (Edited by Kramnick).
-Publisher: Penguin; ISBN: 0140267603

-5. Mary Wollstonecraft.
-A Vindication of the Rights of Woman.
-Publisher: Oxford; ISBN: 9780199555468 (book)

-6. W.E.B.
-Du Bois.
-The Souls of Black Folk.
-Publisher: Dover; ISBN: 9780486280417

-Any other assigned readings will be available on the Canvas Course Page.

-Course Assessments:
+Modules and required books in the order you will need them:

+- 1. Plato- Republic (Translated by C.D.C Reeve); Publisher: Hackett; ISBN: 9780872207363 - 2.
+Locke- Second Treatise of Government (Edited by C.B.
+McPherson); Publisher: Hackett; ISBN: 0915144867 - 3.
+Rousseau- The Social Contract & Discourses (Translated by G.D.H.
+Cole); Publisher: Loki's Publishing; ISBN: 1636000932 - 4.
+Burke- The Portable Edmund Burke (Edited by Kramnick); Publisher: Penguin; ISBN: 0140267603 - 5.
+Wollstonecraft- A Vindication of the Rights of Woman; Publisher: Oxford; ISBN: 9780199555468 - 6.
+Du Bois- The Souls of Black Folk; Publisher: Dover; ISBN: 9780486280417

-- A. Attendance and Participation (15%): This course is entirely face-to-face.
-As such, attendance will be required and assessed out of 15 points. - B. Worksheets (30%): Students are required to complete worksheets on assigned reading each week in which a discussion is held.
+Assessments, percent of grade, brief description (details for each can be found on Canvas): Attendance (10%)- This course is entirely face-to-face.
+As such, attendance will be required and assessed out of 10 points.

+Worksheets (25%)- Students are required to complete worksheets on assigned reading each week in which a discussion is held.
 Worksheets function as a companion for readings and a prelude for discussions.
-They will help you identify and elaborate on key tensions in the text.
-They are due Thursdays at 11:59 PM. - C. Essay #1 (15%): Students will be required to write 1,500 words on topics covered in half 1.
-The questions and rubric will be provided one week before the deadline. - D. Essay #2 (20%): Students will be required to write 2,000 words on topics covered in half 2.
-The questions and rubric will be provided one week before the deadline. - E. Final Exam (20%): Students are required to take a comprehensive 'blue-book' exam.
+They are due Thursdays at 11:59 PM.

+Essay 1 (15%)- Students will be required to write 1,500 words on topics covered in half 1.
+Questions/rubric will be provided.

+Essay 2 (20%)- Students will be required to write 2,000 words on topics covered in half 2.
+Questions/rubric will be provided.

+Presentation (5%)- Student's will be required to present ideas for their second essay and provide feedback to peers.

+Final Exam (25%)- Students are required to take a comprehensive 'blue-book' exam.
 A study guide and rubric will be provided.

-Course Modules and Schedule:
+Course Schedule-